-1. All Drop/Add forms will originate in the Student Affairs Office.
+1. All Drop/Add forms will originate in the Student in the Student Affairs Office.
 2. Students must obtain the appropriate signature for the classes they wish to drop or add.
 3. Students will turn in the Drop/Add slip to the Cashier's Office.